So help me God: Croatian

+Dutch

+In the inauguration of Dutch monarchs, the phrase "zo waarlijk helpe mij God Almachtig" ("So help me God Almighty") is used at the conclusion of the monarch's oath.

 Filipino

-In the Oath of Office of the President of the Philippines, the phrase "So help me God" (Filipino: Kasihan nawâ akó ng Diyos) is mandatory, though the phrase can be omitted voluntarily, in which case it would become an affirmation instead of an oath.
+In the Oath of Office of the President of the Philippines, the phrase "So help me God" (Filipino: Kasihan nawâ akó ng Diyos) is mandatory in oaths.
 An affirmation, however, has exactly the same legal effect as an oath.

 French

 In medieval France, tradition held that when the Duke of Brittany or other royalty entered the city of Rennes, they would proclaim Et qu'ainsi Dieu me soit en aide ("And so help me God").